Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

 As a patient, this can be troubling to hear.

-The only problem with some of these therapies is that they are not always effective and the results that each patient may obtain varies.
+The only problem with some of these therapies is that they are not always effective and the results that each patient may obtain vary.

 Changing your diet, reducing your stress, taking supplements, and so on are all helpful therapies, but they do not guarantee that you will be able to treat or reverse your condition.

-So whenever I see a therapy which can potentially help treat Hashimoto's I get a little bit excited.
+So whenever I see a therapy that can potentially help treat Hashimoto’s I get a little bit excited.

 And, as a patient, you should be aware of all of these therapies, not because you necessarily want to use them all right away, so that you can come back to them at a later date.